P4v4n5/Robotic_Hoover/README.md

 <img src="Output1_dirt.png">

-Here, (4,2),(1,3),(2,2),(3,3) are the hardcoded values of dirt particles.
-Among these in the figure we can see only 2 points (4,2) and (2,2) are present in the path of the Robotic Hoover.
+Here, (4,2),(1,3),(2,2),(3,3) are the XY Co-Ordinates where the dust particles are present.
+Among these points in the figure, we can see only 2 points (4,2) and (2,2) are present in the path of the Robotic Hoover.
 Hence we get number of dirt particles as 2.